Takato Nakano

-Takato Nakano (中野貴人, Nakano Takato) is a Japanese professional wrestler currently performing in the Japanese promotion Pro-Wrestling Basara where he is one half of the Iron Fist Tag Team Champions in his second reign.
+Takato Nakano (中野貴人, Nakano Takato) is a Japanese professional wrestler.
+He is currently performing on the Japanese promotion Pro-Wrestling Basara where former two-time Iron Fist Tag Team Champion.

 Professional wrestling career

 Independent circuit (2017–present)

 Due to partially being a freelancer, Nakano is known for competing in various promotions of the Japanese independent scene.
 At TJPW Yokodai Station Pro Wrestling 2018, an event promoted by Tokyo Joshi Pro Wrestling on March 31, Nakano competed twice, first in a singles match in which he went into a time-limit draw against Isami Kodaka, and secondly in a four-way match won by Sagat and also involving Kodaka and Ryuichi Sekine.
 At WAVE Summer Fiesta 2018 ~ Rakuen Baby!, an event promoted by Pro Wrestling Wave on August 2, he teamed up with Koju Takeda to defeat Keisuke Goto and Leo Isaka.
 On the sixth night of the 2022 edition of Big Japan Pro Wrestling's Saikyo Tag League, Nakano teamed up with Masato Kamino and Ryota Nakatsu, and competed in a six-man tag team match from outside of the tournament in which they defeated Kota Sekifuda, Takuho Kato and Yuya Aoki.